Boost your students' employability and wellbeing

 • Help!
 My student wants a job

-Do you want to foster your students’ employability and wellbeing?
+Do you want to foster your students’ personal and professional development?
 Do you want to support them in setting concrete goals, developing their competences and making themselves more resilient and employable?
 Get started now.

 Toolkit to support student employability

-The Employability toolkit is a collection of useful practices for educational and supportive staff to reflect on, and design educational activities and curricula that help students to think about, and work on developing those competencies that are relevant for their employability.
-It aims to make explicit, to staff and students, which competencies students are implicitly developing by actively engaging in educational activities, curricula, and supportive services, and how they do so.
+The Employability toolkit is a collection of useful practices to reflect on, and design educational activities and curricula that help students to think about, and work on developing those competencies that are relevant for their employability.
+It aims to make explicit, to staff and students, which competencies students are implicitly developing by actively engaging in educational activities, curricula, and supportive services.

 Workshops and training modules for staff